railsadminteam/rails_admin/docs/cancan.md

   include CanCan::Ability
   def initialize(user)
-    can :read, :all                   # allow everyone to read everything if user && user.admin?
+    can :read, :all                   # allow everyone to read everything can :dashboard                    # necessary if using the master branch (9/10/2011) if user && user.admin?
       can :access, :rails_admin       # only allow admin users to access Rails Admin if user.role? :superadmin